{

 • local CSS files using @font-face declaration

-@import and link attribute approaches are referring to CDN files directly in vuejs components as this loads CSS files from external URLs, performance is not good.
-Finally, hosting CSS files is a good approach in terms of performance, less dependent, and maintainability.
+The @import and link attribute approaches refer to CDN files directly in vuejs components as this loads CSS files from external URLs, performance is not good.
+Finally, hosting CSS files is a good approach in terms of performance, less dependence, and maintainability.